 Visits can be arranged any time of year, but we recommend visiting during the regular fall or spring terms to ensure most faculty will be around and available to meet.
 Most students visit during the late fall or early spring.

-The College of Arts and Sciences hosts a graduate recruiting visitation weekend, which is typically held in late February each year.
-This event is by invitation and is limited to 15–20 students, but you are welcome to inquire with Dr. Bonizzoni regarding plans and possible participation.
+The Department hosts a graduate recruiting visitation weekend, which is typically held in late February each year.
+This event is by invitation and is limited to 15–20 students, but you are welcome to inquire with our Director of Graduate Recruiting regarding plans and possible participation.